 As you may have read in my previous post, I enjoy WW2 movies.
 However, I also enjoy movies about groups of people solving really large problems together.
 Hidden Figures and Apollo 13 spring immediately to mind as some of my favorites in this genre.

 Recently, though, I discovered “Castles in the Sky” from the BBC which is now available via streaming on Amazon Prime Video.
 The narrative centers on Great Britain’s effort to develop and deploy Radar in anticipation of a Nazi air offensive.
-The struggles faced by these scientists and engineers will be intimately familiar to anyone who has tried to grow a company from nothing into something big.
-In the movie, we see funding struggles, familial sacrifice, rapid iteration and failure, wavering between faith and despair and a fair amount of hacking.
-As in Hidden Figures and Appolo 13, this movie shows us smart, extraordinarily creative people solving super difficult problems.
+The struggles faced by these scientists and engineers will be intimately familiar to entrepreneurs.
+In the movie we see funding struggles, familial sacrifice, rapid iteration, wavering between faith and despair and a fair amount of hacking.
+This movie shows us smart, extraordinarily creative people solving super difficult problems.